 I’ve been backpacking for over five years now.
-That’s a long time to travel period, let alone staying in hostels, dorm rooms, living out of the same backpack, and traveling on the cheap.
+That’s a long time to travel period, let alone stay in dorm rooms, live out of the same backpack, and travel on the cheap.
 I really love this form of travel though, which is why I’ve continued to do it for so many years.
 I enjoy hostels, meeting people, light travel, the wild adventures, the youthful vibe, and not having guides and tours hold my hand the whole way.
 Plus, I honestly don’t see any need to spend lots of money on resorts and fancy rooms.
 But, even though I enjoy my travel style, it doesn’t mean that I always love it.
 In fact, sometimes I really, really, really hate backpacking.

 The Same Conversation

-The 5 Minute Friend
+The 5-Minute Friend

 The Excessive Partying

-In the backpacking world, it’s always someone’s first or last night and therefore a reason to go out – which means there’s a lot of drinking going on.
+In the backpacking world, it’s always someone’s first or last night and therefore a reason to go out — which means there’s a lot of drinking going on.
 (A LOT!)
 I’ve done my fair share of partying, and I’ll admit that it’s great when you are just starting out.
 You are excited about the road, everything is new, and it’s a good way to meet people.
 But after a few months, it gets boring and repetitive.
-You get weary of just drinking all the time as though that is the only activity in the world.
+You get weary of just drinking all the time, as though that is the only activity in the world.
 Can’t we just go do something else?
 Does alcohol always have to be involved?
-Let’s go play mini golf, see a movie, go bowling, or see a concert.
+Let’s go play minigolf, see a movie, go bowling, or catch a concert.
 There are more to countries than their bars.

 I understand that long-term travelers have a fixed budget.
 When I first went overseas, I only had a limited amount of money and it had to last a long, long time.
 That being said, though, did you really come all the way to Spain to not have the paella?
 You flew to Japan and never once had sushi or anything more than cheap ramen noodles?
 Skipped skiing in the Alps because of the price of a lift ticket?
-Come on.
+Come on!
 You only live once.
-Do something more than a free guided tour, cook your own meals, complain about your lack of sleep though you slept in a hammock, and drink beer from 7-11.
+Do something more than a free guided tour, cook your own meals, complain about your lack of sleep (though you slept in a hammock), and drink beer from 7-11.
 It’s great to be frugal, but it’s lame to be cheap.

 The “Who’s a Better Traveler?”
 Game